 Osteoporosis can lead to dowagers humps

-Dowagers humps: some frequently asked questions:
+Dowagers humps: Frequently asked questions:

 2. What is the process in developing Kyphosis or dowagers hump?